 Opportunities abound in this incredible field.
 There will be 3.5 million unfilled jobs in cybersecurity by 2021 and its projected cybercrime will cost organizations worldwide $6 trillion.

 Companies desperately need qualified information security experts.
 100,000 new jobs were posted in 2016 alone, and the median pay for entry-level Information Security Analysts was $95,510 in 2017.

 Learn more about your career outlook in cybersecurity.

 You don’t need a background in cybersecurity or computer science to apply to this program.
 Learn more about the admission requirements for this program.

 This 60–63-credit program (variable based on your specialization and senior project) costs $475 per credit hour.
 Before including fees and other education costs, your tuition estimate is $28,500–$29,925.

 Learn more about tuition for this program.

 It’s up to you.
 We’ve designed our program to fit into the lives of students as they maintain full-time employment.
 As such, a typical course load is one class every eight weeks in each 16-week semester.
 This is considered full-time for financial aid purposes.

 To begin with, you’ll take classes that give you a solid foundation of cybersecurity and computer science knowledge and skills.
-You will also focus your coursework through one of four specializations:
+You will also focus your coursework through one of three specializations:

 - Network Forensics and Intrusion Investigation